Welcome to today's edition of the Rush 24-7 podcast.

 By the way, there's a drive-by editorial today, Scripps Howard.

-Uh no, no, no.
+No, no, no.

-It's uh Chicago Sun-Times.
+It's Chicago Sun-Times.

 It's just not right that she gets away with saying she's got all this experience, but there's evidence of what she did in the White House and nobody can see.

-Uh they are they're in sort of hijacked or or or ambushed by Democrat operatives who are seeking to uh get them to go register to vote as Democrats, and these people are not.
+We had a news story from California where new citizens, legal immigrants who had gone through the process of earning citizenship, when they leave the courthouse after being sworn in as citizens, they're sort of hijacked or ambushed by Democrat operatives who are seeking to get them to go register to vote as Democrats, and these people are not.

 They are registering Republican.

-And so that's that's what the whole thing was about anyway, the pursuit of votes by both parties.
+And so that's what the whole thing was about anyway, the pursuit of votes by both parties.

-So the conventional wisdom almost always is wrong, and this story yesterday gave evidence of that of how these people came out and said we're voting Republican.
+of how these people came out said we're voting Republican.

 And they resent it and they're voting Republicans.